DiscoBroccoli/jiebao/projects/MASc.md

 <br />

 Another aspect is from the mechanics of turbulence.
 A corollary is that the cross-correlation vanishes inside the unstrained turbulence.
 In the turbulence channel case, this corresponds to the region in the center of the channel.
 Albeit with a certain lag.
 Thus, it was decided to remove those features.
+We are then left with:

 <div align="center">
   <img class="ui image" src="../images/MASc/features.gif" >